The climate where I live is subject to high temperatures during the summer months.

 Can I Just Use Water Instead of Floetrol For Latex Paint?

-Yes, you can use.
-But Floetrol provides some extra advantages over just water.
+But Floetrol provides some extra advantages over just water especially when you need to eliminate brush stroke marks.

-Unlike water, it makes the paint easier to apply and help achieve better performance.
+Unlike water, it makes the paint easier to apply and helps achieve better performance.

-Plus, you will be getting a better-looking surface when painted with a paint mixed with Floetrol.
+Plus, you will be getting a better-looking surface when painted with paint mixed with Floetrol.

 The bottom line